devsyrem/coldstar-dapp-consensus-hackathon--seeker-track-/README.md

 Coldstar is a mobile-first Solana wallet experience designed around one simple idea: everyday usability with an extra layer of physical control through a USB device.

+INSTALLATION:
+Open this repo on a mobile device, and go to releases.
+Then download the ZIP folder, unzip and install the APK files.

 This project is currently a prototype.
 It is great for testing flows, design, and product direction, but it should not yet be treated as a production-ready custody product.

 ## Table of Contents